** My travel to Marietta was sponsored by the Marietta-Washington County CVB. All opinions are my own.**

 #1 Marietta has enough to keep the whole family entertained.

 Like history?
 Marietta was the first permanent settlement in the Northwest Territory.
 Founded in 1788, Marietta was named in honor of France’s Marie Antoinette, showing thankfulness to France for their contribution to a US victory in the Revolutionary War.
 Located at the confluence of the Muskingum and Ohio Rivers, this was Native American territory first.
 A large mound still stands at the center of town in Mound Cemetery.

-Marietta is also home to many kid-friendly museums, such The Campus Maritus Museum or the Ohio River Museum.
-Outside of the Ohio River Museum you have the chance to tour a steam-driven sternwheeler, the WP Snyder Jr.
+Marietta is also home to many kid-friendly museums, such as The Campus Maritus Museum or the Ohio River Museum.
+Outside of the Ohio River Museum, you have the chance to tour a steam-driven sternwheeler, the WP Snyder Jr.

 #2 Outdoor adventures are abundant

 It’s no surprise to me that Marietta was named one of America’s Best Adventure Towns by National Geographic.
 The Ohio & Muskingum Rivers afford plenty of opportunities for putting your boat, kayak, or canoe to good use.
 There’s a picturesque bike trail that follows those same rivers for over 3 miles.
 The charming city also has 30+ miles of hiking and mountain bike trails.
 Nearby Wayne National Forest offers abundant trails as well.

 No need to stress if you don’t have a way to bring your gear.
 Marietta Adventure Company offers kayak and bike rentals, as well as tours.
 We enjoyed a history-themed bike tour with Hallie, and a kayak tour led by Ryan.
 Both of these guides were friendly & helpful and extremely knowledgeable of all things Marietta.